 Space weather forecasting is a relatively new field, and the UK Met Office has a dedicated unit providing forecasts and alerts for various organisations.
 The forecasts are based on telescope measurements of the Sun and its extended atmosphere (the corona).
 This data is continually monitored for large eruptive events which may impact Earth.
 The data also drive large-scale computational models of the solar wind, giving a forecast of conditions at Earth.
 This project is tasked with providing a new system that will run alongside the current system, and provide certain key improvements.

 SWEEP will be a fully automated and modular system, and by the end of the project will be fully operational at the Met Office.

 The governance of the SWIMMR programme encompasses a number of different bodies which undertake different roles:

 The Programme Board (PB) is responsible for providing the strategic direction for the programme and overseeing the delivery of the programme's objectives.
-The PB is the ultimate decision-making authority for the programme and is comprised of representatives from UKRI and Departmental Partners, together with a representative of the Met Office, the chair of the SWIMMR Strategic Advisory Group, a co-chair of the BEIS Space Environment Impacts Expert Group and the Project Director (from STFC).
+The PB meets monthly and is the ultimate decision-making authority for the programme.
+It is comprised of representatives from UKRI and Departmental Partners, together with a representative of the Met Office, the chair of the SWIMMR Strategic Advisory Group, a co-chair of the BEIS Space Environment Impacts Expert Group and the Project Director (from STFC).

-The Programme Board and the Strategic Advisory Board will meet 6-monthly in the form of a Governing Board.
+The Programme Board and the Strategic Advisory Group meet 6-monthly in the form of a Governing Board.
 This is the highest level governance body.